Medium Size Red Tomatoes

 San Marzano Redorta ($6.25) 80 days.
 The best of the Italian sauce tomatoes, this big, luscious high-producing Roma type fruit is named for Pizzo di Redorta, (Redorta Peak) one of the highest peaks in the Bergamo Alps of Lombardy, Northern Italy.

 At 8 to 10 ounces-- with reports of up to 16 ounces-- and 4" to 6" long, it is a much larger tomato with much better flavor than its cousin, San Marzano.
 San Marzano Redorta is marvelously rich, extremely productive and good enough to eat fresh, right off the vine.

-Stupice ($5.75) (EE) (Stoo-PEETS) 52 days.
+Stupice ($6.25) (EE) (Stoo-PEETS) 52 days.
 A great tomato!
 For me, this is the absolute very best tasting super-early cold-or-hot weather variety and among the first I plant each season.
-Big flavor, sweet and luscious.
-Stupice is a 3 to 4 oz. red round fruit, first to ripen and very high yielding.
+Huge flavor, sweet and luscious.
+Not a cherry tomato, it's a bigger than a golf ball, smaller than a handball, a 3 to 4 oz. red round fruit, first to ripen and very high yielding.
 Produces quickly, heavily, reliably early and continuously throughout the season.
 Even when fruits are smaller as the season wanes, they maintain their marvelous flavor becoming even sweeter with colder weather.
 A garden staple.

 Super Sioux ($6.25) (E) 72 days.
 Super Sioux is known as the outstanding hot weather tomato.
 Beautiful 4-6 oz. scarlet globes, huge production of juicy, sweet, meaty red fruit with a fabulous old-time earthy tomato taste.
 Superb for canning and fresh eating and very disease resistant.